Kidney Disease In Your Cat

 We still want to limit your cat’s consumption of phosphorus.
 The foods naturally highest in phosphorus are the common high-protein foods, meat, poultry, fish, dairy products, peas and beans.

 Limiting the amount of sodium your cat ingests might also wise when its kidneys are failing.
-Although there is little scientific data that pertains to cats, commercial-prepared feline kidney diets limit the amount of sodium-rich ingredients in their foods on the suspicion that it might be helpful. ( read here) As I mentioned, kidney diet producers also add omega-3 fatty acids that are found in cold-water fish and fish oils, some combining it with flax seed.
-Again, no cat data, but some believe that these particular fatty acids reduce inflammation throughout the body – including any inflammation that might be occurring in your cat’s kidneys. ( read here)
+Although there is little scientific data that pertains to cats, commercial-prepared feline kidney diets limit the amount of sodium-rich ingredients in their foods on the suspicion that it might be helpful. (read here) As I mentioned, kidney diet producers also add omega-3 fatty acids that are found in cold-water fish and fish oils, some combining it with flax seed.
+Again, no cat data, but some believe that these particular fatty acids reduce inflammation throughout the body – including any inflammation that might be occurring in your cat’s kidneys. (read here) You might also explore offering your cat Hydra Care™.

 ACE Inhibitor Medications